-To receive social care support from the council, your care and support needs have to be assessed.
-This will help us to understand how your health condition or disability affects your day to day life.
-It will also help to work out whether you are eligible for care and support from us.
+The assessment helps us to understand how your health condition or disability affects your day-to-day life.
+It also helps us to work out whether you are eligible for care and support from us.

-To be assessed as eligible for support, you need to show that:
+To be assessed as eligible you need to show that:

-1. Your needs arise from (or are related to) a physical or mental impairment or illness, and
+• your needs arise from (or are related to) a physical or mental impairment or illness

-2. The issues you face have a significant impact on your wellbeing, and
+• the issues you face have a significant impact on your wellbeing

-3. You are unable to achieve two or more of the following activities:
+You must also show that you are unable to achieve 2 or more of the below activities:

 • eating and drinking